COVID: Indian hospitals overwhelmed by new virus wave | DW | 20.04.2021

 Amit Malik, a doctor at Delhi's Moolchand Hospital, shared a similar view.

-According to Fitch Solutions, a data research agency, with 8.5 hospital beds per 10,000 population and 8 physicians per 10,000, India's healthcare sector is not well-equipped for such a crisis.
+According to Fitch Solutions, a data research agency, with just over an average of eight hospital beds and eight physicians per 10,000 people, India's healthcare sector is not well-equipped for such a crisis.

 "The significant inefficiency, dysfunction and acute shortage of healthcare delivery systems in the public sector do not meet the growing needs of the population," the agency said.